sentryco/Telemetric/README.md

    }
 }
 // This will be processed after 3 minutes
-// or immediatly if app closed or goes into the background
+// or immediately if app closed or goes into the background
-// or immediatly if 8 additional events are added to the stack Telemetric.shared.send(events: [ // bulk
+// or immediately if 8 additional events are added to the stack Telemetric.shared.send(events: [ // bulk
    Event(name: "event3", params: ["flagging": false]),
    Event(name: "event4", params: ["fiat": 100])